 T400 ecomade is an innovation fibre from Lycra.
-It’s composed from one part recycled PET polyester, one part plant-based polymers and one part virgin polyester.
-The different components react differently to your body warmth, creating the stretch while keeping the shape of the fibre.
-This means your denim literally needs to warm up to you to give a comfortable stretch for your body.
-The biggest benefit of T400 ecomade is the recovery, it turns back to it’s original shape after cooling down, creating a lasting fit of your denim.
+It’s composed of one part recycled PET polyester, one part plant-based polymers, and one part virgin polyester.
+The different components react differently to your body's warmth, creating the stretch while keeping the shape of the fibre.
+This means your denim literally needs to warm up to you to give a comfortable stretch to your body.
+The biggest benefit of the T400 ecomade is the recovery, it turns back to its original shape after cooling down, creating a lasting fit for your denim.

 Hemp is a fast-growing plant made from stem fibers of the cannabis sativa plant.
 This plant captures carbon from the air faster than trees and most other plants.
 Which means, using more hemp for clothing could help lower our carbon emissions!
 Hemp is perfect for crop rotation as it enriches the soil but it can also be grown season after season as it enriches the soil.
 Because hemp grows so fast, it uses less land and water compared to other crops like cotton or trees, creating less environmental impact.
 We love hemp because it makes our pure goods stronger, more absorbent and more durable!

 There are a lot of different ways to create a more sustainable wash on your denim.
-Every style has it’s unique wash recipe to get to the ideal ‘worn-in’ look.
+Every style has its unique wash recipe to get to the ideal ‘worn-in’ look.
 You can use different technologies like laser, ozone and e-flow machines or substitute harmful chemicals for better low-impact ones.
-We constantly work on improving our washes through incorporating these options in our wash recipes.
-Read more about low impact wash techniques here.
-Water saving techniques are not only used during washing, also in our dyeing processes our suppliers limit the consumption of water.
+We constantly work on improving our washes by incorporating these options in our wash recipes.
+Read more about low-impact wash techniques here.
+Water-saving techniques are not only used during washing, also in our dyeing processes our suppliers limit the consumption of water.
 Besides they take care that the wastewater that comes out of the processes is cleaned and filtered and recycled as much as possible.
 The best options are our undyed denim items.

 Since 2016 we’ve replaced the leather patches with jacron patches on the back of our jeans.
 Jacron is a washable and resistant material made from - in our case recycled - paper and glue.
 By using jacron patches, our jeans became vegan-proof.
 From 2020 we’ll gradually change to the Viridis patch from Panama trimmings.
 These green PU patches are made from 48% corn polyols, 26% cotton and 26% normal PU.
 Not only are our patches a vegan substitute for leather ones on denim, it also has a lower environmental and worker impact.